martin-stepwolf/laravel8-livewire-publications/.job-interview/challenges.md

 ## Challenges :star2:

-### 1. We need a platform with Laravel, it uses MySQL/MariaDB, a SMTP server for emails and Redis server.
+### 1. We need a platform with Laravel, it uses MySQL/MariaDB, an SMTP server for emails and Redis server.
 What are the steps you consider necessary to leave the application running in development mode?

--   In a past way I would create the database in PHPMyAdmin with XAMPP or Heidi with Laragon, and then I update the file [.env](.env) with the credentials.
+-   In the past I would create the database in PHPMyAdmin with XAMPP or Heidi with Laragon, and then I update the file [.env](.env) with the credentials.
 For an SMTP server I would create an account in Mailtrap, copy the credentials and paste it in the sam file .env.
-About Redis, I have never used honestly, but it would be the same steps, create the service and paste the credentials in the file .env.

 -   Now I use docker, in this case Laravel Sail provide some containers for MySQL, MailHog(SMTP server for testing) and Redis server.